Common Cardiac Symptoms

-- Respiratory sounds (decreased in the case of pleural effusion, crackles in the case of pulmonary vascular congestion)
+- Respiratory sounds (decreased in pleural effusion, crackles in pulmonary vascular congestion)

-For further diagnostics CT is available, i.e. to quantify coronary calcification.
-A cardio-MRT allows the detection of malformations of the heart or heart vessels, valve malformations, tumors and thrombi.
-Older infarction scars or myocarditis can be made visible by different contrast agents.
+Additional methods are useful in diagnosis.
+Computed tomography (CT), particularly the newest helical CTs with three-dimensional reconstruction, can help quantify coronary calcification.
+Cardiac magnetic resonance imaging (MRI) may allow for the detection of malformations of the heart or heart vessels, valvular malformations, tumors, and thrombi.
+Older infarction scars or myocarditis can be made visible by the use of different contrast agents.

-Different from the previous methods the cardiac catheter examination and the percardiocentesis are invasive techniques.
-The latter is used for the treatment of pericardial effusion to relieve the heart and possibly perform microbiological diagnostics (inflammatory heart diseases).
+Cardiac catheter examination and pericardiocentesis are invasive techniques used in cardiac diagnostics; the latter is used for the treatment of pericardial effusion to relieve stress on the heart and possibly to perform microbiologic diagnostics (for inflammatory heart disease).